Navajo students describe pandemic struggles to Jill Biden - WTMJ

 Few people have been on the campus amid the pandemic.

 In a normal year, students at Hunters Point stay in the dorms during the week and are bussed home on the weekends.
-Many come from single-parent families who struggle financially, said Genevieve Jackson, who sits on the school board in St. Michaels.
+Many come from single-parent families who struggle financially, said school board member Genevieve Jackson.

-The school that serves kindergarten to fifth grade has used money from a federal virus relief package to provide laptops for students, and equipment for teachers to instruct remotely.
+The school that serves kindergarten to fifth grade has used money from a federal virus relief package to provide laptops for students, and equipment and training for teachers to instruct remotely.

 Yet Jackson said on windy days, the internet is “questionable” and has caused delays for standardized, online testing.
 Some of the school’s equipment dates back more than a half-century, she said.